fairdataihub/codefair-app/README.md

 ## Run the GitHub app locally

-For detailed instructions on setting up running the application locally, please refer to our [documentation site](https://docs.codefair.io/dev/running-locally.html).
+For detailed instructions on setting up and running the application locally, please refer to our [documentation site](https://docs.codefair.io/dev/running-locally.html).

 ## How Codefair is developed

 Codefair is developed using [Probot](https://probot.github.io/docs/) and is deployed on a server as a serverless function.
-The GitHub app is configured to receive webhooks for important actions such as pushing code, opening or closing issues, opening or merging pull requests and commenting on discussions.
+The GitHub app is configured to receive webhooks for important actions such as pushing code, opening or closing issues, opening or merging pull requests, and commenting on discussions.
 By leveraging a serverless environment on a server, Codefair can automatically scale to handle the workload of the GitHub app.
-The app is written in [Node.js](https://nodejs.org/en) and utilizes the [Octokit library](https://github.com/octokit) to interact with the GitHub API enabling seamless integration with GitHub's features and functionality.
+The app is written in [Node.js](https://nodejs.org/en) and utilizes the [Octokit library](https://github.com/octokit) to interact with the GitHub API, enabling seamless integration with GitHub's features and functionality.

-We archive major releases on Zenodo (major fixes are not archived to keep the workflow streamlined and prevent overloading Zenodo with similar code).
+We archive major releases on Zenodo (minor updates are not archived to keep the workflow streamlined and prevent overloading Zenodo with similar code).

 ## Contributing